New! Stay Connected via SMS. Get real-time booking support & advisor updates from your Europe Specialist. Opt in now!

 Press enter to search

-Italy’s 2026 Winter Olympics: What Travel Advisors Should Know About Winter Travel in Northern Italy
+What Travel Advisors Should Know About Winter Travel in Northern Italy

 Beyond the games: a new lens on winter travel in Northern Italy

-Italy’s 2026 Winter Olympics: What Travel Advisors Should Know About Winter Travel in Northern Italy
+What Travel Advisors Should Know About Winter Travel in Northern Italy

-Key Takeaways for Travel Advisors
+Key Takeaways

 Italy’s Most Underrated Season

-Which Clients Should Advisors Be Thinking About?
+Which Clients Should Be Targeted Now

-Planning Considerations for Olympic-Era and Winter Travel
+Planning Considerations for Year-Round Success

 Why Europe Express Is a Smart Partner for Italy Travel

-FAQs: Italy & the 2026 Winter Olympics
+Frequently Asked Questions: Italy Travel After the 2026 Winter Olympics

 About the Author

-Italy’s 2026 Winter Olympics: What Travel Advisors Should Know About Winter Travel in Northern Italy
+What Travel Advisors Should Know About Winter Travel in Northern Italy

 Ann Abel is an American travel writer whose work has appeared in Forbes, Condé Nast Traveller, Departures, Robb Report, Afar, and other publications.
 Since 2017, she has lived in Lisbon and travels frequently throughout Europe.